xiaojin201908/squirrel2/README.md

   - $ python manage.py import_squirrel_data /path/to/file.csv
 - export database in django to local
   - $ python manage.py export_squirrel_data /path/to/file.csv

+# Website Functions
+- view the details of each squirrel sighting
+- update the details of each squirrel sighting
+- add a new squirrel sighting to database
+- view the location of each squirrel sighting

 # Group Name and Section
 Project Group 6, Section 2